What is a hysteroscopy?

 What happens during a hysteroscopy?

-The local anaesthetic only numbs the cervix, so you might still feel discomfort when the uterus is filled with water.
-If the procedure it still too painful, you can have the procedure under a general anaesthetic.
+If inadequate information is obtained from the procedure, then it will be rescheduled but under a general anaesthetic (GA).
 This will not be done on the same day, and you will need to be assessed beforehand.
 The team will arrange this for you and give you all the details.

 You are more than welcome to watch the procedure on the screen.
-Straightforward procedures normally last about three minutes but can take up to 20 minutes if you require a local anaesthetic and removal of a polyp.
+Straightforward procedures normally last about three minutes but can take up to 15-20 minutes if you require a local anaesthetic and removal of a polyp.

 After your hysteroscopy